 - TAKE ADVANTAGE of your free memberships while you're in college!
 When else in your life will you have tutoring, library, health care, sporting events and gym access all in the same place for almost no cost? - ALWAYS GO to the block parties, tailgates, Welcome Week events, and International Festival.
 Free food, prizes and T-shirts.
 Need I say more? - FIND YOURSELF.
 Freshman year is when you have the most free time (even though it might not feel like it).
-Join clubs.
-Take naps.
-Study abroad.
-Experience Season of Entertainment.
-Try new things!
-Find out what you like and only stick with those things until graduation. - FIND YOUR FAVORITE SPOT in the library right away.
+Join clubs, take naps, study abroad, experience Season of Entertainment.
+Try new things and get involved!
+Find out what you like and stick with those things until graduation.
+Getting involved can be the influence you need to get you to graduation day.
+Let's be real, not all of college is about class and grades; you need to have some fun to be successful and happy. - FIND YOUR FAVORITE SPOT in the library right away.
 Keep up with your grades early on so you can relax during finals week while everyone else is freaking out.
+The best way to be ahead is to stay ahead.